opendistro/for-elasticsearch-docs/docs/security-configuration/index.md

 HTTP basic authentication | A simple authentication method that includes a user name and password as part of the HTTP request.
 Support for Active Directory, LDAP, Kerberos, SAML, and OpenID Connect | Use existing, industry-standard infrastructure to authenticate users, or create new users in the internal user database.
 Role-based access control | Roles define the actions that users can perform: the data they can read, the cluster settings they can modify, the indices to which they can write, and so on.
 Roles are reusable across users, and users can have multiple roles.
-Index-, document-, and field-level security | Restrict access to entire indices, certain documents within an index, or certain fields within documents.
+Index-level, document-level, and field-level security | Restrict access to entire indices, certain documents within an index, or certain fields within documents.
-Audit logging | Audit logs let you track access to your Elasticsearch cluster and are useful for compliance purposes or after a security breach.
+Audit logging | These logs let you track access to your Elasticsearch cluster and are useful for compliance purposes or after a security breach.
 Cross-cluster search | Use a coordinating cluster to submit search requests to remote clusters.
-Kibana multi-tenancy | Create shared (or private) spaces for index patterns, visualizations, dashboards, and other Kibana objects.
+Kibana multi-tenancy | Create shared (or private) spaces for index patterns, visualizations, and dashboards.

 ## Get started